Kate Sheppard Memorial Walk

 Description

-Enter the walk from the Armagh Street car park entrance to the Botanic Gardens and meander along the river path surrounded by camellia bushes.
-Take care on the path as it is narrow and often slippery.
+Meander along the river path surrounded by camellia bushes.
+Take care on the path as it is narrow and often slippery, especially in winter.

 Walking tracks